The Only Kitchen Cabinetry Measurement Guide You Will Need

 Undergoing a kitchen renovation?
 You might have a lot of questions when it comes to measurements?
+This is the ultimate Kitchen Cabinetry Measurement guide you will ever need!
 How tall should my kitchen cabinets be?
 How high should I hang my upper cabinets?
 Have no fear!
 We have your most asked kitchen cabinet FAQ’s and we are answering them!

 Before we get down to the nitty-gritty.
 Here is a short cut to the basic measurements of standard kitchen cabinets.